syncthing/docs/users/faq-parts/troubleshooting.rst

 How can I view the history of changes?
 --------------------------------------

-The web GUI contains a ``Global Changes`` button under the device list which displays changes since the last (re)start of Syncthing.
+The web GUI contains a ``Recent Changes`` button under the device list which displays changes since the last (re)start of Syncthing.
 With the ``-audit`` option you can enable a persistent, detailed log of changes and most activities, which contains a ``JSON`` formatted  sequence of events in the